 Since I never like to let anything go to waste, I turned the few teaspoons of strawberry lemon juice I strained off the berries into a pretty pink strawberry icing with a white striped top.
 The icing is technically optional, but very worth it if you've got a serious sweet tooth or are just feeling a bit extra!

-Here are the ingredients that you'll need to make this strawberry pound cake recipe!
+Above are the ingredients that you'll need to make this strawberry pound cake recipe!
 See recipe card for quantities.
+Here's what you need to know about some key ingredients to make sure you have the right stuff in your kitchen:

-- Lemon - Lemon zest goes in the cake batter, and lemon juice gets mixed with the strawberries to help keep them bright red when they bake!
+- Lemon Zest and Juice - Lemon zest goes in the cake batter, and lemon juice gets mixed with the strawberries to help keep them bright red when they bake!

 - Sour Cream - Full fat sour cream (or full fat Greek yogurt) adds a ton of moisture and makes this cake very tender.